goracingkingsengine/gorke/ReadMe.txt

 3) set the 'GOPATH' environment variable to the full path of the workspace directory

-4) open a console window and at the command issue the command:
+4) open a console window and at the command prompt issue the command:

    go get github.com/goracingkingsengine/gorke